 This tour coincides with not only the Transnistrian National Day celebrations, but the only Soviet-style military parade left in Europe!
 Officially known the Pridnestrovian Moldavian Republic (PMR), and often referred to as the last of the Soviet Union – Transnistria is one of the four unrecognized countries and frozen conflict zones that litter the regions of the old Soviet Empire.
-This year will be especially big, as it is the 30th anniversary of the foundation of Transnistria!

 The trip begins in the wonderful city of Bucharest which is serviced by a number of low cost airlines.
 During the day, we will tour the former model city of the godfather of Communism, Nicolae Ceaușescu, before jumping on the Soviet style train journey to Chisinau, Moldova: the least visited country in Europe.
 After a one day city tour and a night in a Soviet style hotel, we head for the highlight of the trip: Transnistria!
 We’ll explore the war torn villages of this murky, unrecognized country as well as the capital of Tiraspol, it’s 2nd biggest city of Bender and a big old-fashioned Soviet military parade!